8i/UnityPlugin_Documentation_RTD/docs/source/Components/index.rst

 PAT Components
 ------------------------------------------------------------

-| The easiest way to instantiate a PAT playback object is via the example PatActor prefab.
-| There are example PAT scenes in 8i/examples/scenes that provide the best starting point.

 **What is PAT**

 PAT is the latest codec developed by 8i.
 PAT is a mesh based codec, in which the final asset output is represented as a sequence of textured meshes